bsherwood9/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      Class Component can be used when you want to use the lifecycle methods or mess with state.
+If we want to use methods.
 - [ ] Name three lifecycle methods and their purposes.
+      ComponentDidMount - this is where we load in data because we now have a rendered dom, ComponentDidUpdate - here we update the dom if we change state or props. componentWillUnmount - this is when our component dies.
+We do cleanup here
 - [ ] What is the purpose of a custom hook?
+      A custom hook allows you to build a hook that can do many things at once and also allows us to reuse a hook.
 - [ ] Why is it important to test our apps?
+      Because testing is key in determining quality.
+It also allows us to find any bugs or edge cases that we might not have considered.
+Testing can save us a lot of money as well.

 ## Project Set Up